Upstatement/prettier-config/README.md

 ## Alternative 4 space config

-Just add an additional `.prettierrc` file with the following:
+In addition to the `prettier.config.js` file, add an additional `.prettierrc` file with the following:

 ```json
 {